Hamza-MAILKA/Hamza-MAILKA/README.md

 - 💬 Ask me : haamza.mailka@gmail.com
 - ⚡ Fact: Not a leaf falls but that he knows it.Quran-Surah Al-An'am. 🍂🍃
 -          We are responsible for the pursuit, not for the outcome.All recorded in a manifest book.
+-          Injustice darkness on the Day of Resurrection